postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 In one to two business days, Stripe will make a small test deposit into your bank account that you will use to verify your bank account and will email you with further instructions.
 To verify your account:

-1. After you see the test deposit in your bank account, go back to the Postman billing dashboard.
+1. After the test deposit arrives in your bank account, go back to the Postman billing dashboard.
 Select **Plans and payments** > **Payment methods**.
 1. Hover over the bank account and select **Verify**.
 1. Under **Enter code**, paste the six digit transaction code from the test deposit.
 Select **Verify**.
 1. Select **Confirm** to accept the Terms and Privacy Policy.